 Annalise grew up at Mannahouse.
 She has served in Mannahouse Youth ministries, formerly known as Generation Unleashed, for the past eight years.
 Throughout this time she has served as the leader for the high school outreach program of Mannahouse Youth, formerly known as GU, and Jr. High Pastor for the Mill Plain Campus.
-Currently she serves as the Young Adult Pastor at the Mill Plain Campus.
+She has also served as the Young Adults Pastor at the Mill Plain Campus.